-To tie this entire look together, Jaime brought in these hunter green and gold napkins for the table.
+To tie this entire look together, I added a hunter green and gold napkin for the table.
 They tied in the gold and the greenery from all the florals.
-For me, I think the napkin is the most stressful part of this.
-Just keep in mind your color scheme and vibe.
-This was an elevated and elegant table with lots of jewel tones so this napkin played perfectly into that.
+For me, I think the napkin is the most stressful part of setting and coordinating a tablescape.

 Include A Name Tag

 Every plate should have a name tag of some sort.
 I think it’s such a nice personal touch.
 Plus, my favorite dinner party tip is to put name tags down to separate couples and BFF’s.
 It forces you to mingle with new people and keeps conversations going.

 Be Careful With Centerpieces

 Centerpieces don’t have to be fussy at all.
 The only real tip here when it comes to adding a centerpiece is to be mindful of the height.
 You won’t want to block anyone’s view while they sit across from one another.
 Make sure it is below eye level.

 Since my table is only set for 4, one beautiful arrangement was all we needed for how much space was left.
 Should this table had been bigger, we could’ve added some greenery and candles to expand on it.

 Mixing in different items like candles, votives, plants, greenery and these pomander balls is a great way to take the buffet pieces into the centerpiece so that it all works together.